Welcome to study at Karelia University of Applied Sciences!

 On this Guide, you find information about starting the studies, housing, academic year etc. Instructions on accepting the study place, registration and copies of school certificates you find here.

-Because of the corona virus situation, teaching and studying have been arranged online during the autumn semester 2020.
-Online studying will continue until the end of December 2020.
-Studies continue on campus as of 11 January 2021.
-A hybrid model is used and it means that some classes will be online and some classes on campus (mandatory attendance may be required, the teacher will inform you about this at the latest when the course starts).
-We have gathered important information about arriving in Joensuu and Karelia during the covid19 ‑situation.
+Because of the corona virus situation a hybrid model in teaching is used and it means that some classes will be online and some classes on campus (mandatory attendance may be required, the teacher will inform you about this at the latest when the course starts).
+Only the necessary contact teaching and activities requiring special facilities (e.g. laboratory work and other research environments) will be held on campuses.
+We have gathered important information about arriving in Joensuu and Karelia during the covid19 -situation.
 Please follow the Karelia’s coronainfo page in order to receive up-to-date information.

 Information letters for new students

 At Karelia, you study with your own computer.
 Read more about the instructions regarding the computer requirements

 You will receive username to Karelia UAS network and detailed information about Karelia Start Kit online course in August before the start of the studies.
 Information will be sent to you by email.